A2Wolverin3/smtp2http/README.md

 }
 ```

 After you have installed the application and configured the config.json file, you can setup the SMTP server on your Reolink NVR.
 You will need to enter the IP address of your Raspberry Pi as the mail server using port 25 and no authentication.
 You can enter any to and from addresses that you want, it will process the e-mails either way.
 Make sure that you click the test e-mail button to make sure that your NVR is properly communicating with the SMTP server.
 You will also need to ensure that your Reolink app is set to send e-mails when motion is detected.
 You can do this within the Reolink mobile app or the web interface.
-You should send the e-mails WITHOUT any attachment as that will jsut slow things down and cause a delay in your notifications.
+You should send the e-mails WITHOUT any attachment as that will just slow things down and cause a delay in your notifications.

 ### TLS Support
 For the purpose of this project, TLS/SSL should not be required.